Softness, Color, and Light

 One of the challenges I face as a metalsmith is the often monochromatic world in which I work.
 The shininess of the metal and the gorgeous colors of patinas and stones don’t happen until the very end of a piece, so the matte gray (silver), yellow (gold), or orangey pink (copper) of my metal is the only one I can play with for weeks or sometimes months on a single work of art.
 In a fit of rebellion, I once wrote the illuminated sentence and had drawn the Fraktur letters with the idea of making it into a copper book cover.
 As I began imagining ideas for a Codex Aurius inspired piece, the sketchy form, taped above my drawing, table jumped out at me to be illuminated.

-The top layer is a calfskin vellum off cut.
+The top layer is a calfskin vellum was already asymmetrical.
 I altered the design to curve in a way that fit the odd shape as well as to soften the rigidity of the blockiness.
 I laid 2 layers of gesso under 2 layers of Instacol.
-"Give Me," and the negative space of "Color" and "and" are 23k gold, a layer of patent leaf, topped with a layer of loose leaf.
-"Light" is 22k Moon Gold.
-After gilding "Color" I used a tiny piece of SotchBrite pad to randomly sponge on a thin layer of Instacol over the 23k gold and gilded again with Moon Gold to give the word a shimmery effect.
+“Give Me,” and the negative space of “Color” and “and” are 23k gold leaf, a layer of patent leaf, topped with a layer of loose leaf.
+“Light” is 22k Moon Gold.
+After gilding “Color” I used a tiny piece of SotchBrite pad to randomly sponge on a thin layer of Instacol over the 23k gold and gilded again with Moon Gold to give the word a shimmery effect.

-The blues, reds, and blue-black outlines are dry pigments.
-I laid a line of masking fluid around the whole design and sponged Diane Townsend pastels between the masked line and the edge.
-The flourished filigree and the dots between the outlines are Finetec gouache with pointed pen.
+The blues, reds, and blue-black outlines were painted with dry pigments mixed with gum Arabic.
+I laid a line of masking fluid around the whole design and sponged pastels between the masked line and the edge.
+The flourished filigree and the dots between the outlines are metallic gouache drawn with pointed pen.

-The image behind the vellum is a Hubble photograph of the Orion Nebula, one of my most favorite things in the universe because of its colors and shapes.
-In order to keep the piece from looking too flat, I mounted the vellum to Bristol Board with PVA behind the opaque areas to build up the thickness of it before adhering the photograph.
+The image behind the vellum is a giclee print of a Hubble photograph of the Orion Nebula, one of my most favorite things in the universe because of its colors and shapes.
+The vellum is mounted slightly above the print to create dimension.